 You can book your flights and accommodation online independently, or if you prefer contact firstname.lastname@example.org and request DAISI to organise your flights abs accommodation.

 What do I bring ?

 Donated medical supplies are always appreciated by the hospitals you visit.
 Most recently expired medical supplies have a shelf life at least 6-12 months longer than that stated on the packaging.
 Prior to volunteering in the South-Pacific Islands, have a look at the complete register of items most urgently needed, as well as the complete register of items already obtained and ready for donating.

 How do I apply for extra luggage allowance for medical equipment?

 The only carrier that flies directly from Brisbane to your country of volunteer work can be contacted to request extra free baggage allowance. and DAISI are happy to provide you with a letter stating that this extra luggage is to be donated for medical aid.
 Qantas can also be very generous in extra baggage and can be called on (02) 8222 2651.

 Is formal briefing & debriefing offered ?

 Yes, a formal briefing at the “Information Night” is recommended in the week prior to your departure to be held in the capital city with the most number of volunteers on the trip.
-Skype is recommended for those interstate who cannot attend in person.
+Skype or Zoom is recommended for those interstate who cannot attend in person.

 It is the designated team leader’s responsibility to organise the information night as well as formal debriefing for all volunteers as a group at the end each trip.
 A summary of this debriefing will be sent to the DAISI secretary to allow dissemination to each of the DAISI office bearers.
-This intonation is valuable for allowing adjustments to improve future trips.
+This debriefing information is valuable for allowing adjustments to improve future trips.
 It is usually the volunteer who didn’t go to the information night or formal debriefing who ends up with unrealistic expectations or being poorly prepared, and not reaching their full potential during the trip.